 As the name suggests, the successful Apollo 11 moon landing wasn’t the first Apollo mission.
 It was the 11th.
-Each mission represented incremental steps towards the goal of landing astronauts on the moon and bringing them safely home again.
+Each task represented incremental steps towards the goal of landing astronauts on the moon and bringing them safely home again.

-The tragedy was a wakeup call to everyone working on the mission.
+The tragedy was a wake-up call to everyone working on the mission.
 Mission control leader Gene Kranz famously issued his “Kranz Dictum,” setting the standard for everyone in the space program to approach their work with toughness and competence.

 Moxie is a team sport.